CM Tooltip (CMTG) - Free Version Tutorial

 - The plugin automatically creates a page that works as a glossary of terms.
 This page is called the Glossary Index Page.

-- Select the CM Tooltip Glossary menu item in the admin panel:
+- Select the CM Tooltip Glossary menu item in the admin dashboard:

 - The most important action is adding terms.
 Do this by clicking on the “Add New” link.
 Glossary Terms can be created and edited using the WordPress editor, just like any other post on your site.